Chamber Musician - Diary entries

 Rachmaninoff's role: Conductor and Chamber Musician

-Notes: Satina notes that the proceeds were to be given ‘to the needy Students of the Moscow Women College’.
-Satina’s reference is Apetian’s collection of Rachmaninoff’s letters, p.
-433, which included incomplete details of the program.
+Notes: Satina noted that the proceeds were to be given ‘to the needy Students of the Moscow Women College’.
+Her reference was Apetian’s collection of Rachmaninoff’s letters (p.
+433), which included incomplete details of the program.
 Further details have been added from Keldysh (p.
 343) and Martyn (p.
 557), who note Rachmaninoff accompanied Nezhdanova in a group of his songs.
 The numeration of the orchestral Hungarian Rhapsody of Liszt corresponds with no. 14 in the piano version.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 November 7 1915 (Julian calendar)